legoheld/openfeature-laravel/README.md

 ## Custom Mapper

-For custom mappers you have to implement the OpenFeature\Mappers\ContextMapper interface.
+For custom mappers you have to implement the OpenFeature\Laravel\Mappers\ContextMapper interface.
 An example cloud look like this:
 ```php